- What is bipolar disorder?

 Bipolar disorder in children and teenagers

-Usually, symptoms of bipolar disorder first appear around the ages of 15 to 19, though signs can be seen in younger children.
+Usually, symptoms of bipolar disorder first appear in teens around the ages of 15 to 19, though signs can be seen in younger children.

 See our resource on signs of bipolar disorder for more information about bipolar disorder in children, teenagers and young adults.